top of page

 courtneyheadshot.jpeg

-Kelsey Blanchette, Community Outreach Director, received her early training from Dance Progressions of Londonderry, NH studying ballet, tap, jazz, and modern dance.
-After graduating high school Kelsey went on to Salem State University where she studied Modern dance under the direction of Meghan McLyman, Caitlin Corbett, Betsy Miller, and James Morrow.
-During her time at Salem State dance grew into a lifelong passion for the arts.
-Kelsey attended several American College Dance Festivals in New England where her work was represented twice, assisted in the direction and choreography of The Drowsy Chaperone, and was awarded the 2017 Creativity Award, the highest honor of the arts from Salem State University.
-Kelsey has also had the opportunity to dance in summer programs and intensives with the Amy Marshall Dance Company and BoSoma Dance Company as well as perform professionally with Saving Grace Dance Ensemble.
-Today, Kelsey is working towards her PnL1 Nutrition Certification and is a co-founder of Vitality Dance Project, a duet project that can be found performing in local events such as the Salem Arts Festival, NACHMO Boston, and more.
-Kelsey began performing with BoSoma Dance Company in 2023.
+Kelsey Blanchette, Assistant Director, received her early training from Dance Progressions of Londonderry, NH studying ballet, tap, jazz, and modern dance.
+After graduating high school she went on to Salem State University where she studied Modern dance under the direction of Meghan McLyman, Caitlin Corbett, Betsy Miller, and James Morrow.
+During her time at Salem State, dance grew into a lifelong passion for the arts.
+Kelsey attended several American College Dance Festivals in New England where her work was represented twice, assisted in the choreography of The Drowsy Chaperone, and was awarded the 2017 Creativity Award, the highest honor of the arts from Salem State University.
+Kelsey has had the opportunity to dance in summer programs and intensives with the Amy Marshall Dance Company and BoSoma Dance Company, perform professionally with Saving Grace Dance Ensemble, and take part in many local arts festivals.
+In 2023, Kelsey joined BoSoma Dance Company as a Company Dancer.
+Kelsey has served as the Community Outreach Director since 2022 and stepped into the role of Assistant Director in 2025.
+Kelsey's vision is to cultivate a supportive, safe, and exciting dance environment where meaningful connections are formed and mutual inspiration thrives.

 DANA-086-Edit.JPEG